Temporal styloid process: Relations

 The parotid gland is situated laterally to the styloid process, the external carotid artery passes by its apex, the facial nerve crosses its base, and the attachment of the stylopharyngeus muscle separates it from the internal jugular vein medially.

 Development

-The styloid process arises from endochondral ossification of the cartilage from the second pharyngeal arch.
+The styloid process arises from endochondral ossification of the cartilage from the second pharyngeal arch (Reichert's cartilage).
+It arises from fusion of dorsal and ventral components of the arch.

 Clinical significance

 A small percentage of the population will suffer from an elongation of the styloid process and stylohyoid ligament calcification.
 This condition is also known as Eagle syndrome.
 The tissues in the throat rub on the styloid process during the act of swallowing with resulting pain along the glossopharyngeal nerve.
 There is also pain upon turning the head or extending the tongue.
 Other symptoms may include voice alteration, cough, dizziness, migraines, occipital neuralgia, pain in teeth and jaw and sinusitis or bloodshot eyes.

+In other animals

+The styloid process is present across mammals.

+The origin of the structure that would become the styloid process is in Reichert's cartilage, which makes up the second branchial arch in ancestral vertebrates.
+In gnathostomes, this cartilage separated into two discrete elements: the hyomandibula and the ceratohyal.
+The hyomandibula in turn evolved into two discrete elements in basal amniotes: the columella and the extracolumella (believed to be equivalent to the mammalian tympanohyal), while the ceratohyal evolved into the mammalian stylohyal.
+Developmental evidence suggests that the styloid process evolved from a fusion of the tympanohyal and the stylohyal.

 Additional images

 Animation.
 Temporal styloid process shown in red.